theammn/assignments/day9/README.md

 ```bash
 python analysis.py tdp43.fasta --gc_content --duplicate
 ```
+Make sure, to have install beforehand the requirements.

 Here as an example, we have the fasta file of TDP-43 (TAR DNA-binding protein 43), which is a protein involved in RNA processing and is implicated in neurodegenerative diseases like ALS and frontotemporal dementia.